Dimethoxy/WebsiteDist/posts/plasma_1.0.1.md

 ---
-title: "Plasma Release 1.0.1"
+title: "Plasma Update 1.0.1"
 author: "Lunix"
 date: "2023-08-21"
-category: Release
+category: Update
 description: "Explore Plasma's new features, improvements, and more in our recent release."
 keywords:
   - Update